Automatic Failover and Failback with Jedis

 // Optional: configure fast failover

-builder.fastFailover(true); // Force closing connections to unhealthy cluster on failover
+.fastFailover(true) // Force closing connections to unhealthy database on failover

-Internally, the connection provider uses a highly configurable circuit breaker and retry implementation to determine when to fail over.
-In the configuration here, we've set a sliding window size of 10 and a failure rate threshold of 50%.
-This means that a failover will be triggered if 5 out of any 10 calls to Redis fail.
+In the configuration here, we've set a sliding window size of 1000 and a failure rate threshold of 50%.
+This means that a failover will be triggered only if both 500 out of any 1000 calls to Redis fail (i.e., the failure rate threshold is reached) and the minimum number of failures is also met.

 Configuration options